Campground List

 Comments:

 The surface acreage of Hopkins Prairie is unknown.
-Water level
+Contact

-George Ranger District Office for current water level.
-There is
+the Lake George Ranger District Office for current water level.

 Silver Glen Springs is a swim area not far from the campground.